Garrett-Productions/languageExchange/chatRoomTutorial.md

 Questions
 - do I need to save my chats in a database, or what portions of the chat need to be saved in a DB?
 I really just need to save them in the socket for that current chat room and session

-Notes from 11/7 moving forward
-* I want to build the initial wireframe and focus on UI and then work to incorporate socket.io after I have my initial wireframe.